 The bill had stalled, but made it through in the waning hours of the 2003 legislative session when county commissioners were removed from the mix.
 Instead, lawmakers put in language which allows the elected commissions in each county to raise their own pay -- up to, but not more than, 26.65 percent.
 And they must do so by a majority vote of the board with anyone absent being counted as a "No" vote to prevent people from dodging the issue.

 There was never any question about raises for the sheriffs and district attorneys.
 Speaker Richard Perkins, D-Henderson, introduced the bill the first day of the session to provide their raises.

-But the raises for all other elected officials were stalled by the Assembly Government Affairs Committee, which initially held them in a dispute over the refusal of Clark County commissioners to wrap up labor negotiations with its classified employees.
+But the raises for other elected officials were stalled by the Assembly Government Affairs Committee which initially held them in a dispute over the refusal of Clark County commissioners to wrap up labor negotiations with its classified employees.
 Later, members said they didn't want to appear to be giving big raises to elected officials in a tight budget year.

 Senate Majority Leader Bill Raggio, R-Reno, said it wasn't fair to give raises to just some elected officials.

 "It seems completely inappropriate if you're going to raise elected official salaries to raise just the DAs and sheriffs," he said.

 The Assembly responded by offering everyone except the DAs and sheriffs a 3 percent pay raise.

 But Raggio made it clear to the Assembly that either all would get a decent raise or no one would.